rustymotors/server/docs/architecture.md

 ### Room Server

 This is the server where all races take place, one for each race.
 Not sure if this is a pysically seperate server normally, or a compartment of the [Game Server](#Game)

+### Admin Server

+This is an interface to view connection records and bans.